Ireland

 Today you cycle along backroads to the famous Moll’s Gap offering wonderful views over the spectacular Three Lakes of Killarney.
 From here you continue cycling to the Black Valley and through the renowned Gap of Dunloe, which formed in the last Ice Age 25,000 years ago.
 This glaciated valley is truly one of Ireland’s most magnificent places to cycle with the sheer jagged rock faces towering above you as you meander around the many glacial lakes dotted through the valley.

-Your Irish cycling adventure returns you to Killarney via Lough Leane and views of Innisfallen island.
+Your Irish cycling adventure finishes in Killarney via Lough Leane and views of Innisfallen island.
 Enjoy Killarney town for your final night and a fitting farewell to this memorable holiday.

 Day 8